Hornets help give away enough food to feed 4,000 people

 CHARLOTTE, N.C.
-(QUEEN CITY NEWS) – As food prices continue to climb, a Charlotte sports team is giving back.
+(WJZY) — As food prices continue to climb, a Charlotte sports team is giving back.

 Hornets greats, past, and present, packed the Spectrum Center to help pass out the food.